santisq/PSParallelPipeline/docs/en-US/Invoke-Parallel.md

 } -Variables @{ message = $message } -ThrottleLimit 3
 ```

+The `-Variables` parameter allows to pass variables to the parallel runspaces.
+The hash table `Keys` become the Variable Name inside the Script Block.

 ### Example 3: Adding to a single thread safe instance

 ```powershell